Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 All attached images and mermaid charts will default to 20% darker than the original, to avoid bright light flickering your eyes while reading the notes.
 Hovering over them will restore the original brightness slowly.

-You can disable it by go to `Options > ReMoods Theme` and unchecked the `Enable Eye-Protector effect for mermaid charts` or `Enable Eye-Protector effect for images`.
+You can disable it by going to `Options > ReMoods Theme` and unchecking the `Enable Eye-Protector effect for mermaid charts` or `Enable Eye-Protector effect for images`.

 ![EyeProtector](https://user-images.githubusercontent.com/86870826/154980775-2df6b700-ae1a-4a4d-b0f8-a9f99a60484f.jpg)